Amalgamator04/ollama_runner/readme.md

 - `prompt`: The input prompt for text generation
 - Returns: The generated text response as a string
 - Raises: `OllamaError` if the request fails

+#### `get_embeddings(model: str, prompt: str) -> list`

+Get embeddings for the input text using an embedding model.

+- `model`: The name of the embedding model to use (e.g., `"granite-embedding:30m"`)
+- `prompt`: The input text to generate embeddings for
+- Returns: A list of floats representing the embedding vector
+- Raises: `OllamaError` if the request fails

+**Note**: Embedding models require input text.
+Make sure to provide text in the `prompt` parameter.

 ### `list_models(base_url: str = "http://localhost:11434") -> list`